What is HDMI CEC?

 To use HDMI CEC on your TV, you must first check the connector specifications on your devices.

-The CEC function works on all versions of HDMI from 1.0 to 2.1, but starting with the 1.3a standard, the number of supported commands has been expanded.
+The CEC feature works with all HDMI versions from 1.0 to 2.1.
+But starting from version 1.3a, it can handle more commands.
 For example, it is now possible to control the sound level for AV receivers.

 That is why it always makes sense to use as new an interface as possible.

-Since the controlling device is the TV, it should be declared as having HDMI CEC support.
+Since the TV is the controlling device, the system must declare it as having HDMI CEC support.

-However, this is where the main difficulty arises because cunning marketers call this technology by name to make their products unique.
+The main challenge is that clever marketers use specific technology names to make their products seem unique.
 To make it easier for you to navigate, you can study this table:

 If your TV, media player, or other gadget has the above name in its specifications, it supports HDMI CEC.
 The Fire TV Stick, Chromecast, PS4, PS5, and Xbox One X consoles are also listed.